alvsanand/zabbix-example-environment/README.md

 # Zabbix example environment

-This is a project that launch a Zabbix example environment for testing purposes using [Vagrant](http://www.vagrantup.com).
-It includes:
+This is a project that launch a example environment of the motorization system called [Zabbix](https://www.zabbix.com/) for testing purposes using [Vagrant](http://www.vagrantup.com).
+It would help you learn how to use Zabbix in your local computer.

+The example environment includes:

 - Zabbix server (Debian 10): Zabbix Server 5.2, Apache and PostgreSQL 12 with TimescaleDB.
 - Postgres example server (Debian 10): PostgreSQL 12 and Zabbix Agent 5.2.